 - “How do you feel about what’s happening in the world?”

 - “What are you or your friends thinking and talking about in terms of the world situation?”

-- “Are you and your friends talking about what happened in Paris?
+- “Are you and your friends talking about what happened?
 I’d be really interested in hearing about what you think.
 Let me know if you want to talk.”

 2. Reassure them

 Tragedy can rattle our sense of safety, and our children’s.
 One goal of this conversation is to provide them with the reassurance that:

 - They are safe, and so are the people they care about.

 To make your reassurances more believable, you can point out some of the safety measures that are being taken, like explaining what security guards do.
 “Children need to hear very clearly that their parents are doing all they can to take care of them and to keep them safe.
 They also need to hear that people in the government and other grownups they don’t even know are working hard to keep them safe, too,” reads a quote from Fred “Mister” Rogers on his website, which contains a section dedicated to helping children after tragic events.

 Although we always want to be good listeners for our children, it’s especially crucial in the wake of traumatic events.
 That means giving them our full attention, and not jumping to judge or minimize what they’re saying—no matter how silly or illogical it may seem.
 For example, if a child is afraid that every plane overhead carries a bomb, it might be better to say, “I understand why you’re scared, but actually…” instead of stuttering out a horrified “No, of course not!”

 “By your ability to listen calmly, even to concerns which might seem unrealistic, you communicate that their fears are not too frightening to deal with,” the ESR guide explains.